 - Write a paper comparing candidates on civil rights and social justice issues.

 Learn about and reflect upon the diversity of our country and gain insight into how people may or may not vote depending on who they are and what issues are important to them.
-Analyze voting patterns and demographic trends based on race, religion, socioeconomic status, LGBT, gender, etc. Look at the demographics of each state and consider the ways in which certain voters support certain candidates.
+Analyze voting patterns and demographic trends based on race, religion, socioeconomic status, LGBTQ, gender, etc. Look at the demographics of each state and consider the ways in which certain voters support certain candidates.
 Students can:

 - Create an infographic that illustrates the diversity in the country or a particular state.